skylines-project/skylines/INSTALL.md

 *Note: As of PostGIS 2.1.3, out-of-db rasters and all raster drivers are disabled by default.
-In order to re-enable these, you need to set the following environment variables: POSTGIS_GDAL_ENABLED_DRIVERS=1 and POSTGIS_ENABLE_OUTDB_RASTERS=GTiff in the server environment.
+In order to re-enable these, you need to set the following environment variables: POSTGIS_GDAL_ENABLED_DRIVERS=GTiff and POSTGIS_ENABLE_OUTDB_RASTERS=1 in the server environment.
 For more information see the [PostGIS manual](http://postgis.net/docs/postgis_installation.html#install_short_version) and your distribution's documentation.*